Cameron Parish, Louisiana: 21st century

 On September 24, 2005, much of the parish was destroyed by Hurricane Rita.
 The movie Little Chenier was filmed in Southwest Louisiana just prior to Hurricane Rita.
 It contains some of the only film images of the area before it was destroyed.

 In 2008, three years after Rita, Hurricane Ike came ashore at High Island, TX with a 22 ft storm surge, which was far worse than Rita's 10 ft surge.
 Nearly all of the coastline in that area was flooded heavily, with surge and floodwaters reaching 60 miles inland, as far north as Lake Charles.
 In Cameron Parish the communities of Cameron, Holly Beach, Hackberry, Creole, and Grand Chenier were essentially destroyed.

 From 2000 to 2010, the population in the parish dropped by nearly one-third as a result of the two hurricanes in 2005 and 2008.

-In 2020, Hurricane Laura made landfall near Cameron, boasting winds of over 150 mph winds and 9 ft storm surge early on August 27, with the water reaching northwards towards Lake Charles.
+In 2020, Hurricane Laura made landfall near Cameron, boasting over 150 mph winds and 9 ft storm surge early on August 27, with the water reaching northwards towards Lake Charles.
 Hurricane Delta made landfall in Creole six weeks later as a Category 2 hurricane with 100 mph winds on October 9, 2020.

 There are tourist destinations for hunting and fishing.